 The government holds onto this money until the owner, or in this case, an heir, makes a claim.
-Until then, state governments make efforts to reach the owners by running newspaper ads that list owner names.
-Individual states go as far as paying for television or radio ads that make the public aware of the unclaimed property division.
+Until then, state governments reach the owners by running newspaper ads that list owner names.
+In addition, individual states pay for television or radio ads that make the public aware of the unclaimed property division.

-It can also be prudent to search in all 50 states, not just the state that the deceased lived in.
+It can also be prudent to search in all 50 states, not just the deceased’s state.
 Often unclaimed money is processed in the state where the owing company is based rather than the dead’s hometown.
 To be even more thorough, you can enter terms like payable on death, trustee, executor, beneficiary, or unknown heir that will generate a significant number of entries.
 From there, you can scan to see if the deceased’s name is found within.

 Countless insurance policy benefits go unclaimed each year.
 If your loved one didn’t complete step one, chances are you may be unaware of an existing life insurance policy.
-The premium may no longer be being paid, and as a result, the insurance company may not become aware of their death.
+As a result, the premium may no longer be being paid, and as a result, the insurance company may not become aware of their death.
 That’s why it’s essential to keep records alongside your will and other estate documents.
-Fortunately, some services can help locate said property belonging to the deceased, but there is generally a percentage-based fee attached.
+Fortunately, some services can help locate said property belonging to the deceased, but a percentage-based fee is generally attached.

 There is no statute of limitations on collecting unclaimed property.
 It will never be withheld, charged, or discarded at any point, and the state will never take ownership regardless of how long it takes for you to process a claim.